lavinei/pybats_nbdev/README.md

     beginning forecasting

-We can visualize the forecasts, and instantly see how the weekly seasonality has effected them:
+We can visualize the forecasts, and instantly see the pattern in the forecasts coming from the weekly seasonality:

 ```python
 plot_length = 30